Singapore's OCBC offers $4.95 billion for Wing Hang Bank in bet on China growth

 SINGAPORE Oversea-Chinese Banking Corp Ltd (OCBC) (OCBC.SI) has offered to pay almost $5 billion (3 billion pounds) for one of Hong Kong's last remaining family-owned banks, in a deal that would give the Singapore lender a much sought-after gateway to the Greater China region.

-The deal to buy Wing Hang Bank Ltd 0302.HK was preceded by months of negotiations, with the deadline for an agreement extended not once, but twice.
+The deal to buy Wing Hang Bank Ltd 0302.HK was the outcome of months of negotiations, with the deadline for an agreement extended not once, but twice.
 OCBC formally made the offer to purchase the Hong Kong-based lender after reaching a deal with major shareholders including the bank's founding family.

 OCBC, like other foreign lenders, are drawn to China's economic clout and the growth of its offshore yuan markets.
 Wing Hang, headquartered in Hong Kong, has branches in Shenzhen, Guangzhou and Macau - major hubs in the prosperous and bustling Pearl River Delta.

-The acquisition, OCBC's biggest, would also help the Singapore lender narrow the gap with domestic rival DBS Group Holdings (DBSM.SI), which operates Hong Kong's sixth-biggest bank by assets.
+The acquisition, OCBC's biggest, would also help it narrow the gap with domestic rival DBS Group Holdings (DBSM.SI), which operates Hong Kong's sixth-biggest bank by assets.

-At the same time, China's economic growth is slowing, prompting concerns about Hong Kong's loan exposure to Chinese companies, particularly those in industries that are suffering.
+At the same time, the deal comes as China's economic growth slows, prompting concerns about Hong Kong's loan exposure to Chinese companies, particularly those in industries that are suffering.

-OCBC would also be entering a highly competitive space dominated by mainland banks and global lenders such as Standard Chartered PLC (STAN.L) and HSBC (HSBA.L).
-OCBC said it would retain the name of Wing Hang, founded in 1937.

 Still, Wing Hang's sale process had attracted interest from suitors including Agricultural Bank of China (601288.SS), Australia and New Zealand Banking Group (ANZ.AX) and Singapore's United Overseas Bank (UOBH.SI).